Student-centred audit approach

 A staged implementation of the student-centred approach took place from October to December 2016.

 This initial trial, tested against different audit types and RTO profiles, provided a practical set of evidence with which to evaluate the approach.
-RTOs audited during the staged implementation were advised ahead of time about the new audit approach.
+RTOs audited during the staged implementation were advised ahead of time about the audit approach.

 Revisions were made based on the information generated during this trial, before a full rollout in 2017.
 We then implemented this revised approach for providers delivering training and assessment to overseas students in late 2017.

-An independent evaluation of ASQA’s new audit approach in early 2017 found widespread support among providers and other stakeholders in the vocational education and training sector.
+An independent evaluation of ASQA’s audit approach in early 2017 found widespread support among providers and other stakeholders in the vocational education and training sector.